PAIR-code/llm-comparator/README.md

 # LLM Comparator

-LLM Comparator is a python library and interactive visualization tool for analyzing side-by-side LLM evaluation results.
+LLM Comparator is an interactive visualization tool with a python library, for analyzing side-by-side LLM evaluation results.
 It is designed to help people qualitatively analyze how responses from two models differ at example- and slice-levels.
 Users can